 Therefore, the most straightforward solution is to add a small delay (1-2 min) to the flow and set this specification in the Segment-based split.
-However, there is another solution to this problem, that eliminated the need for the delay block:
+However, there is another solution to this problem, that eliminates the need for a delay block:

 Step 1.
 Set-up a Segment of the customers that placed at least one order already

 Step 2.
 Use this Segment in the Automation trigger settings

 The customer placing his first order won't be added to any of your Segments.
 Therefore, he will qualify with the rule Segment is not Placed at least one order, and will trigger this automation.
 Still, you will need to set-up another Automation with the Audience filter set to Segment is Placed at least one order to send messages to repetitive customers.